wwalterr/e-learning/README.md

 yarn start
 ```

 Open the [localhost:3000](http://localhost:3000) URL in the browser.
+If is there already a service running at this port, try to kill the service `fuser -k 3000/tcp`.

-> If you register a user and not inform the password, the application will try to send a e-mail, for this the e-mail configuration needs to be set in the environment configurations file *nodemon.json*
+> If you register a user and not inform the password, the application will try to send a e-mail, for this the e-mail configuration needs to be set in the environment configurations file _nodemon.json_

 </details>